chanha-park/maybeEchoServer/MESSAGES.md

         <!-- - collision while trying to change nickname -> old nickname are also removed   -->

         - numeric replies: ERR_NONICKNAMEGIVEN ERR_ERRONEUSNICKNAME ERR_NICKNAMEINUSE ERR_NICKCOLLISION

+	3. USE 'username' 'hostname' 'servername' 'realname'
+		- used beginning of connection
+		- user is registered only after NICK & USER cmds
+		- If from directly connected client -> hostname, servername are ignored
+		- realname must be prefixed with a colon (':')
+		- 'Identity server' is recommended

+        - numeric replies: ERR_NEEDMOREPARAMS ERR_ALREADYREGISTRED

 2. Channel Operation
 3. Server queries & commands